Victoria-Sardelli/java-challenge/readme.md

 #### Summary of my changes
 - Updated lombok version to fix maven package issue
-- Set constraint on the Employee name field so that it cannot be null My reasoning was that everyone should have a name, even if they may not yet have a department or salary
+- Set constraint on the Employee name field so that it cannot be null.
+  My reasoning was that everyone should have a name, even if they may not yet have a department or salary
-- Fixed updateEmployee() flow so that it sets the correct ID on the employee before saving it to the database Otherwise, it would create a new user instead of overriding the old one
+- Fixed updateEmployee() flow so that it sets the correct ID on the employee before saving it to the database.
+  Otherwise, it would create a new user instead of overriding the old one
-- Updated getEmployee() in EmployeeServiceImpl so that it returns null if the employee doesn't exist This way, the controller can handle empty values by throwing custom exception
+- Updated getEmployee() in EmployeeServiceImpl so that it returns null if the employee doesn't exist.
+  This way, the controller can handle empty values by throwing custom exception
 - Added RestExceptionHandler controller advice to return meaningful error messages with appropriate status codes for exceptions
-- Replaced print statements with logs and added additional log statements This allows us to categorize and filter logs based on severity, and eventually send logs to external systems if desired
+- Replaced print statements with logs and added additional log statements.
+  This allows us to categorize and filter logs based on severity, and eventually send logs to external systems if desired
 - Changed return value of api calls to be ResponseEntity objects, so that it is easier to set status codes and return messages
 - Created ResponseMessage class to hold the String messages we want to return in api response
 - Added tests for controller, repository, and service, and added smoke test for app
-- Created separate config file to enable Swagger
+- Created separate config file to enable Swagger.
   This helped resolve issues that arose when trying to test different slices of the application without loading the whole Spring context
 - Added caching using Ehcache